Tuesday, March 5, 1918

 Big Willy shrugged.
 "No one's sure."

 Maurice leaned forward and spoke quietly.
 "Some of us think it's about the riot."
 The speedy second baseman emphasized the word riot.
-He had the biggest teeth Henry had ever seen in a human being.
+He grimaced at his own words, flashing the largest teeth Henry had ever seen in a human being.

 Henry lifted his eyebrows.
 "The riot?
 I thought that was old news."